 With a redevelopment designed by internationally acclaimed Lauren Rottet of Houston-based Rottet Studio as well as Kate Rohrer of ROHE Creative, the hostelry will position itself as a “ high end and hyper-localized, independent hotel.”

 The developer said C. Baldwin will be “an independent property operated under the Hilton Hotels & Resorts umbrella, providing guests the convenience of a premier global booking engine and full access to the acclaimed Hilton Honors rewards program.”
-But C. Baldwin will not be part of one of Hilton’s brand groups, which include Conrad Hotels, the Curio Collection, Waldorf Astoria and the Tapestry Collection.
+But C. Baldwin is part of one of Hilton’s brand called the Curio Collection.

 Rottet’s work includes the Four Seasons Casa Medina Bogota, Pendry San Diego, and The Langham Chicago.
 Rohe Creative hotel designs include South Florida’s Monkitail plus Philadelphia’s Double Knot and Cheu Fishtown.

 Houston-based construction firm Tellepsen and Dallas-based architecture firm Morrison Dilworth + Walls are responsible for the exterior curtain wall work.
 Turner Construction is the interior general contractor and Atlanta-based DesignOne is the architect of record for the interior work.